mihan2002/leave-request-api/README.md

 ### 4. Set up default roles and permissions

 Open your web browser and make a GET request to the below endpoint.
-This will create the default roles and permissions will add an admin user to the system
+This will create the default roles and permissions and will add an admin user to the system.

 ```bash
 http://localhost:8080/api/auth/setup